Two-sample Testing with Block-wise Missingness in Multi-source Data: Introduction

+In this work, to address structured block-wise missing mechanisms and accommodate possible MNAR missingness, we propose the \textbf{B}lock-\textbf{P}attern \textbf{E}nhanced \textbf{T}est (BPET), a general framework for two-sample testing under block-wise missing data.
+BPET partitions the dataset according to missingness patterns, applies pattern-aware procedures to pairs of patterns using shared observed sources, and aggregates the results into a global test statistic, allowing direct inference on partially observed data without imputation or case deletion.
+Importantly, BPET is not tied to any specific testing method, enabling a broad class of two-sample tests to be adapted within the framework.
+We show that BPET yields valid testing statistics under assumptions strictly weaker than Missing Completely At Random (MCAR), while allowing for MNAR missingness.

+To better integrate modalities of heterogeneous types, we further apply the proposed framework with a rank-weighted similarity graph-based testing method \citep{D.Zhou2023} and develop a specific test, termed the \textbf{B}lock-wise \textbf{R}ank \textbf{I}n \textbf{S}imilarity graph \textbf{E}dge-count (BRISE) test.
+Under mild regularity conditions, we establish that the BRISE statistic converges to a $\chi^2$ distribution under the null hypothesis and that the test is consistent in both the standard asymptotic regime and the high-dimensional low-sample-size setting.

+For finite-sample inference, we develop a tailored permutation-based procedure to approximate the null distribution.
+Unlike standard permutation, which shuffles all labels while fixing only total group sizes, we introduce a \emph{pattern-wise permutation} that restricts permutations within each missingness pattern.
+We show that standard permutation can fail when groups have unequal marginal pattern distributions, whereas the proposed pattern-wise permutation yields valid inference.

-In summary, our contributions are threefold.
-First, we introduce BPET, a general framework that conducts two-sample testing directly on partially observed multi-source data without imputation or case deletion.
-Second, we propose a pattern-wise permutation scheme and addresses a failure mode of standard permutation.
-Third, we instantiate BPET via BRISE, develop its asymptotic theory, and demonstrate competitive empirical performance in simulations and real applications.
+In summary, our contributions are threefold: (1) We propose BPET, a general framework for two-sample testing on partially observed multi-source and multi-modal data that operates directly on block-wise missing data without imputation or case deletion; (2) Within the proposed framework, we develop the BRISE test by integrating rank-weighted similarity graph methods to accommodate modalities of heterogeneous data types; and (3) We establish the asymptotic $\chi^2$ null distribution and consistency of BRISE in both standard asymptotic and high-dimensional low-sample-size regimes, and propose a pattern-wise permutation scheme for valid finite-sample inference when standard permutation may fail.